joost-de-vries/sbt-tslint/README.md

 ## Installing
 To use this plugin use the addSbtPlugin command within your project's plugins.sbt (or as a global setting) i.e.:

-    addSbtPlugin("name.de-vries" % "sbt-tslint" % "0.9.1")
+    addSbtPlugin("name.de-vries" % "sbt-tslint" % "0.9.1_01")

 Your project's build file also needs to enable sbt-web plugins.
 For example with build.sbt:

     lazy val root = (project in file(".")).enablePlugins(SbtWeb)

-If you want to use just the tslint rules you can generate a starter file using tslint or use [this one](https://github.com/joost-de-vries/sbt-tslint/blob/master/sbt-tslint-plugin-tester/tslint.json) as a starting point.
-The tslint standard rules will be used by default.
+If you want to use just the tslint rules you can use [this tslint.json](https://github.com/palantir/tslint/blob/master/docs/sample.tslint.json) as a starter.

+See here for the eslint rules add by using the [tslint-eslint-rules set](https://github.com/buzinas/tslint-eslint-rules)
+You can use these rules by adding the following to your `build.sbt`.

+    libraryDependencies ++=Seq(   "org.webjars.npm" % "tslint-eslint-rules" % "1.0.1")
+    dependencyOverrides += "org.webjars.npm" % "minimatch" % "2.0.10"

+    (rulesDirectories in tslint) := Some(List((tslintEslintRulesDir).value))

 See the plugins [setting keys](https://github.com/joost-de-vries/sbt-tslint/blob/master/src/main/scala/name/devries/tslint/SbtTSLint.scala) for configuration options.
 For example: the default formatter is "prose".